BA in Cinema & Media Studies

-- A five-course CIMS core, comprising two courses in film history, one in aesthetics of film, one in television studies, and one in film theory
+- A four-course CIMS core, comprising two courses in film history, one in the aesthetics of film and media, one in film and media theory;

-- Four unrestricted CMS electives (students should, however, consider how they will meet requirements in national/regional cinema and advanced coursework.)
+- Four unrestricted CIMS electives (students should, however, consider how they will meet requirements in national/regional cinema and advanced coursework).

 Specifically required are the following: